What happened?

 -

-The consultant, Rupert, wanted the child to come off the ventilator to die peacefully but the parents disagreed and wanted to keep their child on the ventilator.
+The consultant, Howard, wanted the child to come off the ventilator to die peacefully but the parents disagreed and wanted to keep their child on the ventilator.

 -